Supreme Court 2021 Term Roundup: Environmental Law and the States

 Written Materials

-This event is seeking approval for New York State CLE credit.
-If approved, it will be appropriate for both experienced and newly admitted attorneys.
+This event has been approved for one New York State CLE credit in the category of Areas of Professional Practice.
+The credit is both transitional and non-transitional; it is appropriate for both experienced and newly admitted attorneys.

 Supreme Court Cases